In South Korea, Anguish Over Deaths Of North Korean Defectors Who May Have Starved

 Groups that help defectors say they are often traumatized by their experiences escaping from North Korea and the difficulties of adapting to life in the South.
 Many lack the skills to thrive in a capitalist economy.
 Defectors are required to undergo three months of training in basic life skills, such as opening a bank account and taking the subway, before they can permanently settle in South Korea.
 But Choi says it's a useless formality.

-Kim Yong-hwa, chairman of the North Korea Refugees Human Rights Association of Korea, a defectors' group, says South Korea should either take better care of defectors or not take them in at all.
+Kim Yong-hwa, chairman of the North Korea Refugees Human Rights Association of Korea, a defectors group, says South Korea should either take better care of defectors or not take them in at all.

 Kim met Han Seong-ok in China in 2009, after Han had been trafficked from North Korea as a bride to a man in China.
 It's not clear when exactly she was sold to the man.
 Kim helped Han get from China to South Korea that year.
 He says her hard life was visible in her rough and calloused hands.